qbead/qbeadWebsite/content/book/progpatterns.md

 computer scientists and their laziness for the misuse of this sign in most modern programming languages.

+Now that you've learned more about variables, we encourage you to look at the start of [Arduino 101](/arduino101) that discusses variables again.
+As you move through the online material and deepen your understanding of the SpinWheel, we encourage you to go back and forth between the various online pages.

 ## Functions

 In computer programming, functions are commands that take a few variables and